navzam/user-direct-line-token-sample/README.md

 This sample contains three components:
 - **The backend API** performs the Direct Line token acquisition.
 It verifies the user's identity and then acquires a Direct Line token that is bound to that identity.
 - **The UI** is static HTML/JS that could be hosted using any web server.
 It requires the user to sign in, then makes a request to the backend API with proof of the user's identity.
-It uses the resulting Direct Line token to render WebChat.
+It uses the resulting Direct Line token to render Web Chat.
 - **The bot** is a bare-bones bot that responds to every activity by sending the user's ID.

 The interesting component is the backend API, which goes through the following steps: